oluwatoyint/NetflixDataAnalysisInSQL/README.md

  ALTER TABLE netflixStaging DROP Column cast
  ALTER TABLE netflixStaging DROP Column listed_in
 ```
+**Result:** We now have a completely normalized table netflixStaging.
+We can get any information/content we want from the directors, cast, listedin and country using relational operators like join, inner join.

 ## Business Problems and Solutions

 ### 1. Display the total Number of Movies vs TV Shows